-- 9.26 There are no passenger rail services in North West Leicestershire although a freight-only rail line connects Leicester with Burton-on-Trent via Coalville and another within the district that runs from Long Eaton to Willington. - 9.27 The Government believes that a national high speed rail network offers a once-in-ageneration opportunity to transform the way we travel in Britain.
-An initial preferred route was published on On 28 January 2013, the Secretary of State for Transport announced the preferred route and stations for extending High Speed Rail line (HS2) routes beyond Birmingham to Manchester and to Leeds (known as phase 2).
-The initial proposed route for the Birmingham to Leeds leg of HS2.
-This passeds through North West Leicestershire.
-It mainly followings the A42 corridor and then through a tunnel under the East Midlands Airport and across the M1 and River Trent Valley to a new station at Toton near Long Eaton.
+- 9.26 There are no passenger rail services in North West Leicestershire although a freightonly rail line connects Leicester with Burton-on-Trent via Coalville and another runs from Long Eaton to Willington, passing through the district north of Castle Donington. - 9.27 The Government believes that a national high speed rail network offers a once-in-ageneration opportunity to transform the way we travel in Britain.
+An initial preferred route was published on 28 January 2013 for the Birmingham to Leeds leg of HS2.
+This passed through North West Leicestershire mainly following the A42 corridor and then through a tunnel under the East Midlands Airport and across the M1 and River Trent Valley to a new station at Toton near Long Eaton.
 On 15 November 2016 revised proposals were published.
 Whilst most of the route through North West Leicestershire was unchanged the revised route is now proposed to go east of Measham rather than to the west, whilst it is no longer proposed to have a tunnel under East Midlands Airport.
-Instead the route follows the A42 and then follows the M1 to the west of Kegworth. - 9.28 Alongside the revised proposals a Safeguarding Direction was published which has the effect of requiring the Council to consult with HS2 on planning applications which fall within the safeguared area.
-A decision on the final route of HS2 is expected later in 2016 2017.
-At the present time it does not have any formal planning status.
+Instead the route follows the A42 and then follows the M1 to the west of Kegworth. - 9.28 Alongside the revised proposals a Safeguarding Direction was published which has the effect of requiring the Council to consult with HS2 on planning applications which fall within the safeguarded area.
+A decision on the final route of HS2 is expected in 2017.